anirban0328/moneyTransferApi/README.md

 2. Deposit money to an account
 3. Withdraw money from an account.
 4. Transfer money between accounts.
-5. Store all transactions and accounts in-memory
+5. Store all transactions and accounts in-memory.
 6. Error capturing and returning appropriate HTTP response codes.

 Requires